Nafees10/qscript/spec/bytecode.md

 5. Repeat for the next instruction.

 ## Instructions:
-** TODO figure out what instructions should be removed/added/modified**
+** TODO figure out what instructions should be removed/added/modified.
+Instructions that might be removed are in italics**
 ### Executing functions:
 * execFuncS 	- executes a script-defined function, arg0 is function id (int), arg1 is number (int) of arguments to pop from stack for the function.
 Writes return value to stack.
 * execFuncE		- executes an external function, arg0 is function id (int), arg1 is number (int) of arguments to pop from stack for the function.
 Writes return value to stack.